VeeHalonen/CustomRockPaperScissors/README.md

 <code>AI: Fire</code><br>
 <code>It's a tie!</code><br>

 <b>Restore Defaults</b> returns the game back to the initial state of Rock-Paper-Scissors.
-This command is only accessible if custom commands have been set.
-There is once again a confirmation dialogue before any changes are reversed.
+This command only executes if a custom mode has been set.
+There is once again a confirmation dialogue before the default state is restored.

 <b>Quit</b> exits the program.